BroadbandForum/usp/specification/security/index.md

 An Agent can implement the ability to provide Controllers with challenges via USP, in order to be trusted with certain Roles.
 It is also possible to use non-USP methods to issue challenges, such as HTTP digest authentication with prompts for login and password.

-To use the USP mechanism, the `RequestChallenge()` and `ChallengeResponse()` commands and `ControllerTrust.Challenge.{i}.` object with at least the `Alias` and `Description` parameters must be implemented.
+To use the USP mechanism, the `RequestChallenge()` and `ChallengeResponse()` commands and `ControllerTrust.Challenge.{i}.` object with at least the `Alias` and `Description` parameters needs to be implemented.
 The functionality implied by the other `ControllerTrust.Challenge.{i}.` parameters needs to be implemented, but does not have to be exposed through the data model.

 A Controller that sends a Get message on `Device.ControllerTrust.Challenge.{i}.` will receive all entries and parameters that are allowed for its current assigned Role.
 In the simplest case, this will be a single entry and only Alias and Description will be supplied for that entry.
 It is important to restrict visibility to all other implemented parameters to highly trusted Roles, if at all.